vnphanquang/svelte-put/packages/misc/modal/README.md

 The example below shows how a confirmation modal might be implemented.
 See [Building Compatible Modal Components](#building-compatible-modal-components) for more details about customization possibilities.

+> Notice that [createModalEventDispatcher][github.createModalEventDispatcher] used here is just a type-safe version of svelte's built-in [createEventDispatcher][svelte.createEventDispatcher]

 <details open>
   <summary>Example: show / hide</summary>